-TeacherTube is a free resource for teachers where they can share instructional videos and materials.
+TeacherTube is a free resource for teachers where they can share video lectures and other materials.
 You can upload your video tutorials and attach learning activities, assessments, and lesson notes to your videos.
 You can also browse other teachers’ content and connect with educators with similar interests.

 SchoolTube is a K-12 free video hosting platform that helps you integrate video content relating to subjects or concepts into your lessons without YouTube.
 The Free plan provides you with unlimited video hosting, video and audio creation apps, unlimited shareable playlists, automatic closed captioning, and a video quiz app.

-Google Books is a service from Google Inc. that provides access to unlimited books and magazines that Google has scanned, converted to text, and stored in its digital database.
+Google Books is a service from Google Inc. that provides access to unlimited books, documents, and magazines that Google has scanned, converted to text, and stored in its digital database.
 You can save, bookmark, or download books relating to the concepts you want to teach in class.